tobya/DocTo/readme.md

     Parameters markers are case insensitive.
 Short and Long can be used mixed.
       -H  This message
           --help -?
-      -F  Input File or Directory
+      -F  Input File or Directory.
+Please use full path filename.
           --inputfile
       -FX Input Extension to search for if directory.
 Default ".doc" (will find ".docx" also) --inputextension